 Mexico's Burgos Basin May Hold 10X More Gas

-The natural gas potential in the Burgos Basin of Northeastern Mexico, similar to geology to the Texas Gulf Coast region, may be three-to-10 times higher than previously estimated, according to a comprehensive study by the Gas Technology Institute.
+The natural gas potential in the Burgos Basin of Northeastern Mexico, similar to geology to the Texas Gulf Coast region, may be three to 10 times higher than previously estimated, according to a comprehensive new study by the Gas Technology Institute.
 GTI found that previous estimates, which put the total undiscovered resource at 9.7 Tcf, might actually be between 21 Tcf and 75 Tcf.

 The previous estimates by U.S. and Mexican authorities were lower for a few reasons, said GTI's John Cochener, who was in charge of the study as project manager and principal analyst for resource evaluation.
 Government estimates are usually conservative, he said, and Mexico revised its oil and gas reserve accounting system to be more conservative about three years ago.

 The second reason, he said, is that until the past few years, there had only been a "little bit of drilling" done, which made it difficult to assess the potential.
 From all indications, as production develops, the reserve potential is higher there than anyone had estimated.
 With only 10,000 acres now being developed, and the full scope of the basin not realized, "It's a lot more fertile than we thought," said Cochener.

 In separate estimates of the basin's potential, Mexico's state-owned energy company Petroleos Mexicanos, or PEMEX, put reserve appreciation potential at 4.2 Tcf, while the U.S. Geological Survey put it at 5.5 Tcf for new field potential, with a total for the basin of 9.7 Tcf.
 "These estimates now appear to be conservative," said Cochener.